How do we shed light on the seemingly unseen?

 About Blue Ghost

-This multidisciplinary production explores three levels of interdependency and connection - the individual, the society and the ecosystem - to reflect a complex and fragile world whose reality we most often fail to notice.
 A visual, dynamic and electric exploration into the light and dark of our natural world, Dotdotdot Dance’s new production reflects on the importance of conservation for our future, drawing our attention to the unexpected beauty and rhythm harboured in the insect world.
-Inspired by the Blue Ghost Firefly, the production is a nostalgic celebration that builds a tangible landscape through a meeting of flamenco dance (Dotdotdot), flamenco music (Liam Howarth/Hofesh Schecter, Bienal de Sevilla), live electronic music and sound compositions (Nick Rothwell, Cassiel / Body>Data>Space / Studio Wayne McGregor / Shobana Jeyasingh Dance) and contemporary dance (Laura Lorenzi/Quang Kien Van, Natalia Iwianec).
+Inspired by the Blue Ghost Firefly, the production is a nostalgic celebration that builds a tangible landscape through a meeting of flamenco dance (Dotdotdot), flamenco music (Liam Howarth), live electronic music and sound compositions (Nick Rothwell, Cassiel) and contemporary dance.
+Blue Ghost is a multidisciplinary production that explores three levels of inter-dependency and connection - the individual, the society and the ecosystem - to reflect a complex and fragile world whose reality we most often fail to notice.

 Dotdotdot Dance is collaborating with leading Insect Conservation charities Buglife UK & Xerces Society for Invertebrate Conservation.
 Scroll down for more information about fireflies and how to help protect them.